-I quickly discovered that, as predicted, the trail was fairly wet and I encountered water across the trail multiple times in my first day of walking.
+I quickly discovered that, as predicted, the trail was fairly wet and I encountered water across the trail multiple times during my first day of walking.
 The deepest was in a cypress dome and reached my mid-calves.
-Generally when my feet are wet on trails I’m fording and trying to get across an unpleasantly gushing watercourse as quickly as possible, so the wading through calm, clear water was novel and I enjoyed it.
+Usually when my feet are wet on trails I’m fording and trying to get across an unpleasantly gushing watercourse as quickly as possible, so the wading through calm, clear water was novel and I enjoyed it.

 A cement alligator surprised me in a lush area where the vegetation was growing easily and enthusiastically and wildly and loving life.

 I random camped, not difficult since my surroundings were flat as a board.
 Supposedly the mosquitoes in Florida can tortuous, so I was delighted when they didn’t emerge until after dark, when I was already in my tent.